khmarbaise/multienv-maven-plugin/README.md

  the database connections url etc. for the appropriate environment.

 You can of course put several different files into the different environment folders.
-It is also possible to create a folder structure there.
+It is also possible to create a folder structure under the appropriate environment.
+This will also be packaged into the resulting artifact.

 The environment name (folder name `dev-01`, `dev-02`, `test-01` etc.) will automatically being used as classifier for the appropriate artifact.
 So we